openid/eKYC-IDA/openid-ida-verified-claims.md

 * `claims`: REQUIRED.
 Object that is the container for the Verified Claims about the End-User.
 * `verification`: REQUIRED.
 Object that contains data about the verification process.

 Note: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.
-Extensions to this specification that specify additional sub-elements under the `verified_claims` element MAY be created by the OpenID Foundation, ecosystem or scheme operators or indeed singular OpenID Connect for IDA implementers.
+Extensions to this specification that specify additional sub-elements under the `verified_claims` element MAY be created by the OpenID Foundation, ecosystem or scheme operators or indeed singular implementers using this specification.

 A machine-readable syntax definition of `verified_claims` is given as JSON schema in [@verified_claims.json], it can be used to automatically validate JSON documents containing a `verified_claims` element.
 The provided JSON schema files are a non-normative implementation of this specification and any discrepancies that exist are either implementation bugs or interpretations.